 Maryland ranks in the 10 top states in the country for the number of boating accidents each year.
 Over the last five years, Maryland has had an average of 139 boating accidents annually.
 These accidents resulted in about 14 deaths per year, and many more injuries.

-Most of these deaths could have been prevented if those involved had followed basic safety rules like wearing lifejackets and only operating a boat when sober.
+Most boat accident deaths could be prevented if those involved had followed basic safety rules like wearing lifejackets and only operating a boat when sober.
 Just like driving a car, operating a boat is a responsibility that must be taken seriously.Boating Injuries by the Numbers

 Injuries and drowning can result from boating accidents such as collisions with another boat or a fixed object, or accidental grounding.
 Boating collisions cause injuries and drowning from impact, falling overboard, and water flooding the boat.
 Other boating-related injuries include things like carbon monoxide poisoning from an engine or generator, water sports, fires, electric shock, and injuries associated with a boat's machinery and operation, such as being struck by a propeller.

 According to data from the US Coast Guard, 4,168 boating accidents resulting in 613 deaths and 2,559 injuries in 2019.
 (2020 data is not yet available.)
 These recreational boating accidents accounted for $46 million of property damage.
 Almost all of the boat accident fatalities were the result of drowning by individuals who were not wearing lifejackets.
 Open motorboats, canoes, and kayaks were the most dangerous types of vessels.
 Additionally, operator inattention, improper look out, operator inexperience, machinery failure, and excessive speed were top contributors to accidents.Maryland Recreational Boating laws